Find out what a letting agent can and can't charge you for when you rent a home.

 Fees don't have to be published in this way for websites that just advertise properties, like Rightmove or Zoopla.

-Complain about letting agent fees
+How to complain about letting agent fees

 Only agencies themselves can deal with complaints about the level of fees.